AWS HPC Blog

 We were reminded that in the quest for performance, there’s more than one way to solve a problem.
 It also taught us to be a little more latency-resistant, too.

 You can get started on EFA by trying out one of our self-paced workshops using AWS ParallelCluster, or by watching our HPC Tech Short about our “No Tears” experience.
 We’d love to know what you think.
 If you just want to know more about SRD, have a read of our paper in IEEE Micro.
+And there’s more on our community site.

 L. Shalev, H. Ayoub, N. Bshara and E. Sabbag, “A Cloud-Optimized Transport Protocol for Elastic and Scalable HPC,” in IEEE Micro, vol. 40, no. 6, pp. 67-73, 1 Nov.-Dec.
 2020, doi: 10.1109/MM.2020.3016891.